search

 Easing Pre-Retirement Anxiety

 Retirement is supposed to be a reward for decades of hard work.
-But the final years leading to retirement can also be fraught with stress and anxiety.
-Not knowing what the future holds may leave you paralyzed with fear.
+But retirement can also be full of stress and anxiety.
+Not knowing what the future holds may leave you fearful.
 Have I saved enough money?
 What will my health care look like?
-Will I be able to fill my days?

-If you notice your pre-retirement anxiety rising, remember that you are not alone.
-U.S. Census data shows that there are 47.8 million Americans age 65 and older.
-As the number of retirees continues to grow, so do resources and support available to this age group.
+If you notice your anxiety rising, remember that you’re not alone.
+U.S. Census data shows that there are 47.8 million Americans aged 65 and older.
+As the number of people retiring continues to grow, more resources and support become available.

-Before pre-retirement stress gets the best of you, take these steps to ease your anxiety and embrace your golden years:
+Before pre-retirement stress gets the best of you, take these steps to make sure you enjoy your golden years:

 Learn what to expect in retirement

-Anxiety can stem from fear of the unknown.
 One way to reduce pre-retirement anxiety is to educate yourself about retirement.
 Nervous about health care?
 Learn about Medicare and the enrollment process.
 Worried about your retirement finances?
-Assess your personal savings and map out a retirement budget.
-The more you know, the more confident you’ll be about taking the leap into retirement.
+Review your personal savings and plan your retirement budget.
+The more you know, the better you’ll feel about retiring.

 Break retirement planning into smaller steps

 You don’t have to plan for retirement alone.
-Financial planners and insurance agents specialize in retirement preparation and offer valuable information.
-A certified retirement coach can guide you through the mental, social, physical, and financial aspects of retirement.
-Ask recently retired friends and family for recommendations and advice.
+Financial planners and insurance agents can help you prepare.
+A certified retirement coach can guide you through the mental, social, physical and financial aspects of retirement.
+And a licensed Medicare advisor can help you decide on the best Medicare plan for you.
+You may also ask recently retired friends and family for recommendations and advice.

-Ease the transition by focusing on your identity outside of the workplace
+Ease the transition by focusing on what you like to do

 Consider working after retirement with a bridge job

-You may find that you are ready to step back from a full-time career, but not quite ready to stop working altogether.
-A bridge job can alleviate anxiety and be a great transition between your career and retirement.
-It will expand your social network, provide income, and postpone your need to dip into savings.
-Capitalize on your career strengths and personal interests to find a bridge job that excites you.
+You may find that you are ready to step back from a full-time career.
+But not quite ready to stop working altogether.
+A bridge job can be a great transition between your career and retirement.
+It will help you make new friends, provide income and postpone your need to spend your savings.
+Talk to a Medicare advisor for more suggestions.
+Think about your career strengths and personal interests to find a bridge job you like.